matthew-brett/lis-data-science/pages/project-progress.md

 Please use them as a chance to organize your thoughts about what you are trying to do with your projects, and to get feedback on your ideas, and the approaches that you have tried so far.

 The progress report should be 7 minutes.
 You can use the Jupyter Notebook, or other interactive Python code, or slide presentation software, or any mixture of these.
+We will leave a further 8 minutes for questions and discussion.

 Arrange the progress report to get you the most benefit to your project, but we suggest you use these headings: